RicardoLera/EmbeddedNet/README.md

  - Implemented Layer Freezing
  - Profiled performance with Gprof - Bottleneck is at convolution functions: Managed to improve backprop_conv2d at the cost of memory.
  - Profiled memory usage with Massif - Peak memory at 5,211,736B due to backprop_fc's gradient allocation.
+ - Implemented recursive training
+ - Implemented FC Transfer Learning

 ## TO DO

-Current Main Task: **Implement Transfer Learning**
+Current Main Task: **Finish Transfer Learning**

 Other Tasks:
- - Implement recursive training.
  - Streamline import/export functions both in C and in Python.
  - Finish commenting all functions.